moranbar/Adaptive-Information-BSP/README.md

 ## Citing
-If you found our AI-BSP useful in your research, you can cite us
+If you found AI-BSP useful in your research, feel free to cite us!
 ```
 @article{barenboim2022adaptive,
   title={Adaptive Information Belief Space Planning},